tadasmajeris/CV/README.md

 Who doesn't love Ruby?
 Most beautiful language I have ever seen

 - Started learning basics in June '16, and took it to a high level at Makers Academy
+- Learned Sinatra, Ruby Gems
-- During my time at makers I made a Twitter clone, with a team we built an AirBNB website, and lots of other cool stuff
+- Built a Twitter clone, AirBNB website, and lots of other cool stuff

-#### Javascript
+#### Javascript/jQuery

+Love jQuery!
+Probably my biggest passion.
+Would love to learn more about animations, as it brings me memories of Flash Actionscript
-Only had a couple weeks of training, but couple weeks at Makers is like a 3 months at UNI!
+Only had a couple weeks of training in JavaScript, but couple weeks at Makers is like a 3 months at UNI!
+I feel content.

-I now feel confident to take a job in JavaScript
+- Learned basics of jQuery and JS
 - Built a Bowling score counter, Notes app, News app (using Guardian API)

+#### HTML/CSS

+I realized that I love front-end as much as coding the business logic.
+Could happily spend days moving stuff by pixels, making things pretty, I am a bit obsessed about that stuff... :)

 ## Education

 #### Makers Academy (September '16 - December '16)

-- Curiosity and hungry passion for code
+- Pairing, Agile teamwork, communicating about code
-- Independent learner and problem-solver
+- Independent learning and problem-solving
-- OOP, TDD, SOLID, MVP
+- OOP, TDD, SOLID, MVC, MVP
-- Software Craftsmanship
+- Building Practical Software
-- Ruby, HTML, CSS, Javascript
+- Ruby, HTML, CSS, Javascript, jQuery
 - RSpec, Jasmine, TadSpec (my own testing library)

 #### Kaunas University of Technology (2005 - 2009)